Dr Julia Brewer

 My way of working is to explore with you your current difficulties, develop a shared understanding of how they may have come about and support you to find a way of moving forward.
 Fundamental to this and therefore my primary focus is developing a therapeutic relationship in which you feel safe, heard and accepted.

 As a Counselling Psychologist I am trained in various psychotherapeutic approaches and in therapy-related research.
-This enables me to draw on existential, psychodynamic, cognitive-behavioural and compassion-focused approaches, to find an approach that works best for you as a unique individual with your unique life experiences.
-These terms may not be familiar to you, so I have briefly outlined them at the end of my profile.
+This enables me to draw on existential, psychodynamic, cognitive-behavioural and compassion-focused approaches, to find a way of working that best suits you as a unique individual with your unique life experiences.
+The named approaches may not be familiar to you, so I have briefly outlined them at the end of my profile.

 Searching for a therapist can feel overwhelming, particularly if you are struggling emotionally.
 It is very important you feel there is a good fit between you and your therapist, so if you feel you may wish to work with me, please contact me and we can arrange a brief, informal telephone conversation to discuss your difficulties and how we might work together.